 Treat when aphids are numerous, honeydew is present, and plants are showing signs of stress.
 Treatment with insecticides is sometimes recommended when populations exceed an average of 50 aphids per leaf and honeydew is accumulating, especially under conditions of drought stress.
 Parasites and predators usually keep aphids populations below treatment levels.
 Consider the possibility of a fungal epizootic (Neozygites fresnii) before treating.
 This may be recognized by a sudden crashing of populations in the same or nearby fields where insecticides were not applied.

-* Because of resistance, these products may fail or only provide suppression, especially if the same class of insecticide was used previously.
+* Because of resistance, these products give variable performance and may fail or only provide suppression, especially if the same class of insecticide was used previously.

 - In the Mid-South, cotton aphids have developed resistance to several classes of insecticides including pyrethroids, neonicotinoids, and several organophosphates (OP’s).
 Spray for aphids and other pests only as needed to help reduced selection for insecticide resistance.